American Jewish Joint Distribution Committee: Early Israel

-The influx was so massive—and the capacity of the newborn nation to provide for its burgeoning citizenry so limited—that the dream of statehood could have died before it had taken root.
-Among the new arrivals were 100,000 veterans of Europe's DP camps, less than half able-bodied adults.
+The influx was so massive, and the capacity of the newborn nation to provide for its burgeoning citizenry so limited, that the dream of statehood could have died before it had taken root.
+Among the new arrivals were 100,000 veterans of Europe's displaced persons camps, less than half able-bodied adults.
 The remainder included the aged, sick, or disabled survivors of concentration camps.
 Tuberculosis was rampant.

-The Israeli government in late 1949 invited JDC to join with the Jewish Agency for Israel to confront these challenges.
-The outcome was MALBEN—a Hebrew acronym for Organization for the Care of Handicapped Immigrants.
-Over the next few years, MALBEN rushed to convert former British Army barracks and any other available building into hundreds of hospitals, homes for the aged, TB sanitariums, sheltered workshops, and rehabilitation centers.
+The Israeli government in late 1949 invited JDC to join with the Jewish Agency for Israel to confront these challenges, leading to the creation of MALBEN (Hebrew: Organization for the Care of Handicapped Immigrants).
+Over the next few years, MALBEN rushed to convert former British Army barracks and any other available building into hundreds of hospitals, homes for the aged, tuberculosis sanatoriums, sheltered workshops, and rehabilitation centers.
 MALBEN also funded the training of nurses and rehabilitation workers.

-By 1951, JDC assumed full responsibility for MALBEN.
+JDC assumed full responsibility for MALBEN in 1951.
 Its many rehabilitation programs opened new worlds to the disadvantaged, enabling them to contribute to the building of the new country.
 At the same time, Israel's local and national government agencies were building capacity.
 With the need for emergency aid receding, by the end of the decade, JDC developed more long-term community-based programs aimed at Israel's most vulnerable citizens.
 In the coming years, JDC would become a social catalyst by encouraging and guiding collaborations between the Israeli government and private agencies to identify, evaluate, and address unmet needs in Israeli society.